heathen1878/WhatTheHack/001-IntroToKubernetes/Student/Challenge-01A.md

 # Steps to complete

-1. I'am already running a Ubuntu desktop, so i have built the apps locally using a DevBox configuration.
+1. I am already running a Ubuntu desktop, so i have built the apps locally using a DevBox configuration.

 ```shell
 devbox init